NPDES Program for Construction Activity

 Stormwater runoff from construction activities can have a significant impact on water quality by contributing sediment and other pollutants to water bodies.
+The Florida Department of Environmental Protection’s permitting program regulates construction activity that meets the following criteria:

 The City of Daytona Beach Land Development Code (L D C) 7.2.N.9 provides permitting requirements for dewatering discharges into the City’s stormwater conveyance system.
 A permit shall be required prior to engaging in any dewatering activities, or in any construction activity that changes the impervious area of land.
 Dewatering activities include the removal of ground water from a construction site, enclosed vault, cofferdam, or trenches allowing construction or maintenance to be done in the dry, or any activity which changes the impervious area of land.
 The City of Daytona Beach’s MS4 must also be designated as a discharge location on the FDEP Construction Generic Permit (CGP) and a copy of the FDEP CGP NOI provided to the City.
 Dewatering Permits can be obtained through the City’s Online Permit Services.
 For more information please contact the Utilities Department at (386) 671-8801.